Xuanwo/blog/content/2024/10-a-letter-to-open-source-maintainers.md

 ## The Very Last

-Dear friends, you may feel I’m so upset for open source that I nealy alwayts encourage maintainers to give up.
-That’s wrong.
-I love open source.
-I love open source maintainers.
-There are many efforts from the entire community to make sure open source maintainers lives easier like [OpenSource Pledge](https://opensourcepledge.com/) and [Sovereign Tech Fund](https://www.sovereign.tech/).
-But as a maintainer ourselves, we need to make our baseline clear.

-That’s fine to exit if you you are not happy.
-Don’t be a bleeding hero.
-Be a happy coder.

-Be happy in open source.

 Dear friends, you might think I’m so upset about open source that I almost always encourage maintainers to give up.
 That’s not true.
 I do love open source.
 I deeply appreciate open source maintainers.
 Many efforts from the entire community aim to make the lives of open source maintainers easier, such as the [Open Source Pledge](https://opensourcepledge.com/) and the [Sovereign Tech Fund](https://www.sovereign.tech/).
 However, as maintainers ourselves, we need to establish our baseline clearly.

 It’s okay to step away if you’re not happy.
 Don't become a hero who bleeds and weeps.